 I used to have just one savings account: an emergency fund.
 While that generally worked, I found myself raiding the account for irregular expenses, and not all of them were true emergencies.
 Semi-yearly car insurance payments or repairs, taxes due, new furniture or toys — those all took me by surprise even though they shouldn’t have.
 I eventually admitted that I was bad about keeping a buffer of extra money in my checking account, and needed to set the money aside where I couldn’t see it.

 Over the years, stable jobs and changing priorities meant that there were goals I wanted to reach beyond not panicking when my car insurance was due.
 These were big goals I would have to plan for — maybe even for years — like international travel or a house down payment.
 Those desires drove me to open new accounts with separate goals and shift around my savings strategies.
-Right now I have seven savings accounts with an online bank:
+Right now I have seven different savings accounts with an online bank.

 Strategy: Maintain at all costs

 This is my safety net against the unpredictability of the world.
 I’ve stashed away four months of expenses here (based on my normal spending patterns, not my holy-shit-I-lost-my-job spending patterns), and it is the absolute last place I draw from when I need extra cash.
 It is strictly for emergency emergencies, and I’m lucky enough that I haven’t had to touch it in over a year.

 I am not currently contributing to this account, though I have been thinking about trying to up this to six months of expenses.
 Whenever I have to draw from this account, all other transfers to savings are halted until the spent money has been restored.